vinodhkris/Memebot/README.md

 This should take some time and show you some random outputs with your labels.
 Once it's all run you should see the message : ""All memes inserted.
 Vanakkam Mahan"".
 Now you can go back to searching and making 130 crores and 76 million meme references.

+UI

+To run the UI for Memebot, go to the UI directory and start a server.
+The simplest way to start a server is
+> python -m SimpleHTTPServer <port>

+Then go to localhost:<port> and you should be able to see the ui.

+FAQs
+1. The UI shows up, but when I search for something, I do not see the results.
+Why?

+A: To do this, you need to ensure 2 things.
+1. The mongo server is running (mongod)
+2. The backend server is running (python app.py)

+Even after this if you do not see results, then the issue is most likely caused by CORS.
+To confirm this, open up the console and then search for something, you should see an error like this
+> XMLHttpRequest cannot load http://cl.ly/2wr4.
+No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'localhost:4001' is therefore not allowed access.

+This is basically due to the fact that chrome (and most other browsers) do not allow a localhosted ui to communicate with a localhosted backend (because communism) .
+So to get around this, you can either use firefox and die or install this extension: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en and enable it while searching in MemebotUI, like a normal person.